ScilifelabDataCentre/precision-medicine-portal-backend/README.md

 ## Credits

-The website was built by the DDLS Precision Medicine Data Science Node with colleagues at SciLifeLab.
+The portal was built by the DDLS Precision Medicine Data Science Node with colleagues at SciLifeLab.